All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Building significant new muscle while in a calorie deficit is difficult but not impossible, particularly for people who are new to resistance training.
 Beginners can often gain some muscle even while losing weight.
 For experienced exercisers, the realistic goal during active weight loss is preservation rather than growth.

-What if I cannot do resistance training due to injury or disability?
+What if I can't do resistance training due to injury or disability?

 Work with a physical therapist or exercise physiologist to develop a modified program.
 Even isometric exercises (contracting muscles without movement) and resistance band work can help preserve muscle.
-The key is to provide some mechanical stimulus to your muscles, even if traditional weight lifting is not possible.
+The key is to provide some mechanical stimulus to your muscles, even if traditional weight lifting isn't possible.

 How much protein is too much?